azvoleff/chitwanabm/doc/ChitwanABM.rst

-ChitwanABM Model Code
+chitwanabm Model Code
 ======================

 Overview
 _________

-The ChitwanABM represents the population of the Chitwan Valley Family Study sample using a hierarchical structure of agents.
+The chitwanabm represents the population of the Chitwan Valley Family Study sample using a hierarchical structure of agents.
 Person agents are nested within household agents, which are nested within neighborhood agents.

-The ChitwanABM model code uses two primary classes (which are found in the PyABM package) to represent these agents: the ``Agent`` class, and the ``Agent-set`` class.
+The chitwanabm model code uses two primary classes (which are found in the pyabm package) to represent these agents: the ``Agent`` class, and the ``Agent-set`` class.
 The ``Agent-set`` class is a subclass of the ``Agent`` class, which is used to represent agents that are 'sets' of other, lower-level agents.
-For example, the ``Household`` class in the ChitwanABM is a subclass of the ``Agent-set`` class, which contains a set of ``Person`` class instances.
+For example, the ``Household`` class in the chitwanabm is a subclass of the ``Agent-set`` class, which contains a set of ``Person`` class instances.
-The ``Person`` class is a subclass of the ``Agent`` class - not of the ``Agent-set`` class, because person agents are the lowest level agent represented in the ChitwanABM.
+The ``Person`` class is a subclass of the ``Agent`` class - not of the ``Agent-set`` class, because person agents are the lowest level agent represented in the chitwanabm.

 Code Reference
 _____________________